JustAnotherHeroRiding/What-The-Key/Song Key.md

 - Added a new table that will save the relation between the track, the url of the tabs and the user that added the link #DONE
 - Special field for the tab links to ultimate guitar or any other website.
 There should be another icon #DONE
 - For now each user will upload their own link #DONE
 - Maybe even display a little preview of the tabs on hover.
-Let's display the tab link in the modal
+Let's display the tab link in the modal #DONE
-- Style the modal until it looks nice
+- Style the modal until it looks nice #DONE
+- Once the tab successfully get's updated, display it and clear the input
 ## Delete tracks
 - Add a delete button #DONE
 - Users can delete each of the saved tracks #DONE